 Show Potential Employers You Mean Business

 In the business and financial sectors, nothing says success like a master's degree in business administration (MBA).
 It not only teaches you the advanced skills you need in today's competitive market, but it can give potential employers the confidence they need to hire you out of a sea of many.
-Even more important, obtaining an MBA can give you that shot of self-confidence you need to apply for those top-notch jobs.
-For highly competitive business and finance jobs, with all other things being equal, an MBA degree can put you at the top of the totem pole.
+Even more important, obtaining an MBA can give you that shot of self-confidence you need to apply for those jobs.
+For highly competitive business and finance jobs, with all other things being equal, an MBA degree may give you an advantage.

 Online MBA degree programs can offer a real advantage, particularly since most MBA candidates must construct a study-schedule based around their working schedules.
 MBA specialties can include marketing, management, finance, or international business, to name a few.